arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.

-### Embodiment Rites
+### Channelling Rites

-The following are common embodiment rites:
+The following are common channelling rites:

 * Imbibe a substance that alters your perception or state of mind.
 * Prepare and consuming something a ceremonial meal.